amstrdm/ErfolgskongressVoteBot/README.md

  # ErfolgskongressVoteBot
 A Python script which is made to bot votes specifically for the Erfolgskongress Top speaker  Vote.
-It bypasses email verification by using throaway mails since those do not get blocked, with a bit of tweaking it could probably be configured to work for botting in similar systems.
+It bypasses email verification by using throwaway mails since those do not get blocked.
+With a bit of tweaking it could probably be configured to work for botting in similar systems.
+It also randomizes names and usernames by randomly picking them out of two wordlists which are included in the repository.
+If needed the wordlists can be adjusted or replaced.